AHaSSaN07/Mobile-robot-/README.md

-# Mobile-robot-
+# Mobile-robot

-this repo contians arduino code for controlling mobile robot using PID controller.
+This repo contians Arduino code for controlling a differential drive robot using a PID controller.